< Back to blog

 What is a resilient OR schedule?

 A resilient OR schedule is built around the statistical distribution of actual case durations, not best-case averages.
-It reserves margin for normal variance, sequences cases to smooth PACU arrivals, and surfaces real-time risk flags so OR managers can intervene before a delay becomes a cancellation.
+It reserves margin for normal variance, sequences cases to smooth PACU arrivals, and surfaces real-time risk flags.
+University of Iowa and Jefferson Medical College research identifies accounting for PACU capacity and intraday duration variance as the primary lever for preventing same-day cancellations.

 How does PACU unavailability cause OR schedule collapse?

 When PACU is at capacity, completed cases cannot leave the OR, blocking room turnover.
-PACU boarders had median stays of 488 minutes vs. 57 minutes for non-boarders.
+A 2024 US study found PACU boarders had median stays of 488 minutes vs. 57 minutes for non-boarders.
 One boarder can cascade into multiple OR holds across an afternoon.

 How much does a cancelled surgery cost a hospital?

 OR time costs $36–$47 per minute.
 A 30-minute idle block costs $1,080–$1,410 in room capacity alone.
-A Finnish university hospital study found the average cost per cancelled operation was 2,459 euros across 13 specialties.
+A pediatric academic hospital in San Diego estimated more than $2 million per year in lost OR billing at just a 4.1% cancellation rate.

 What metrics should OR managers use to diagnose schedule fragility?